yasserbdj96/watchList-explorer/README.md

-# Movie-Memoir:
+# watchList-explorer:
-This project is to review all the movies that I watched since 2018, after I put the name of the movie or series in the src/my_list.json file, the bot will search for the poster and put it on the site "https://yasserbdj96.github.io/Movie-Memoir"
+The purpose of this project is to create a comprehensive review of all the movies, series, and anime that I have watched since 2018.
+By inputting the names of the movies or series into the "src/my_list.json" file, the bot will automatically search for the corresponding poster and display it on the website "https://yasserbdj96.github.io/watchList-explorer".

 This project just for fun!